kaiidams/Kokoro-Speech-Dataset/README.md

 # Kokoro Speech Dataset

 Kokoro Speech Dataset is a public domain Japanese speech dataset.
-It contains around 34,958 short audio clips of a single speaker reading 9 novel books.
+It contains 34,958 short audio clips of a single speaker reading 9 novel books.
-The format of the metadata is very similar to
+The format of the metadata is similar to that of
 [LJ Speech](https://keithito.com/LJ-Speech-Dataset/) so that the dataset is compatible with modern speech synthesis systems.